z00logist/linguistics-thesaurus/Language/Types/Core/Polysynthetic.md

 ## Characteristics

-- **High Morpheme-to-Word Ratio**: Words can consist of many morphemes.
+- Words can consist of many morphemes (high morpheme-to-word ratio).
-- **Incorporation**: Nouns and verbs may combine to form a single word.
+- Nouns and verbs may combine to form a single word.
-- **Express Complex Ideas**: Entire sentences can be expressed as one word.
+- Entire sentences can be expressed as one word.

 ## Examples